 Trauma Work

-“A psychological and emotional response to an event or series of events that are deeply distressing or disturbing, which overwhelms a person’s ability to cope, causes feelings of helplessness, and can lead to lasting negative effects on a person’s mental, emotional, and physical well-being.”
+Over the past 10+ years there’s been a huge push for practitioners to become more trauma informed, as can be seen by the number of counselors listing trauma as a specialty on Psychology Today.
+Trauma is: “A psychological and emotional response to an event or series of events that are deeply distressing or disturbing, which overwhelms a person’s ability to cope, causes feelings of helplessness, and can lead to lasting negative effects on a person’s mental, emotional, and physical well-being.”

 The two forms of counseling I use in trauma work are EMDR (Eye Movement Desensitization Reprocessing) and IFS (Internal Family Systems).
 Both are independently helpful, and many practitioners also combine them.
-Both treatment types can be successfully done through telehealth.
+Both treatment types can be successfully done via telehealth.
 Doing trauma work has been one of the most rewarding experiences of my career!
 People do change and are freed from their past.
 I can’t guarantee you will have the same results but I will do what is within my power to help us get there.